Tejaswireddyallam/GDPFall2024-Group2/README.md

 Noted points which we need to update as part of data management plan(iteration2) from client.

 I have done some research on encryption techniques and contributed in noting the points that we need to update the data management plan.

+Today I had a meeting with mentor regarding the updates of data management plan and drafted those points.